aptivator/suffixer/docs/algorithm-description.md

 The multi-string online linear construction of suffix trees presented here is different from Ukkonen's algorithm in the level of explication and, hopefully, also clarity of the implemented process.
-The functions were abstracted to their specific purpose and named as precisely as currently feasible.
+The functions were abstracted to their specific purpose and named as precisely as was feasible.
 There are no `s`, `k`, `p`, and `i` variables.
-Instead, there are `node`, `offsetWithinEdge`, `unmatchedCh`, etc.  There is no concept of an active point, but rather a collective data state with various control variables that guide insertion of new suffixes and future updates to the said state.
+Instead, there are `node`, `offsetWithinEdge`, `unmatchedCh`, etc.  There is no concept of an active point, but rather a collective data state with various control variables that guide the insertion of new suffixes and future updates to the said state.
 Hopefully the extra "verbosity" provides the extra traction to grasp the procedure.
 The difficulty of an overall algorithm gets compounded when various combinations of strings that compose a tree are considered.
 Other explanations of the approach predominantly focus on suffixing just one string (e.g., `xyzxyaxyz`).
 Documenting suffix additions of several strings in a row into the same tree should more greatly clarify the algorithm's steps.
-That clarity should be further enhanced by the use of a tree data structure specifically designed to store multiple strings.
-The algorithm is not easy.
-Perhaps the explications here and the [implementation itself](../src/suffixer.js) are a little bit easier to understand and to work with.
+That clarity should be further enhanced by the use of a tree data structure specifically designed to store multiple texts.
+The algorithm is not trivial.
+Perhaps the explications here and the [implementation itself](../src/suffixer.js) make the approach a little bit easier to understand and to work with.